openxrlab/xrnerf/README.md

 ## Installation

-We provide detailed [installation tutorial](docs/en/installation.md) for xrnerf, users can install from scratch or use provided [dockerfile](docker/Dockerfile).
+We provide detailed [installation tutorial](docs/en/installation.md) for XRNeRF, users can install from scratch or use provided [dockerfile](docker/Dockerfile).

 It is recommended to start by creating a docker image: